 UPDATE: on March 5, 2014, President Obama announced a two-year extension to the transitional policy that allows individuals who have ACA noncompliant insurance policies to keep their current policies for individual and small group health plans.
 The extension allows insurance companies to continue to renew non-compliant ACA policies on or before October 1, 2016.
 Depending on the policy year, this may extend these non-compliant insurance policies into 2017.
 However, some insurers have already elected to discontinue noncompliant policies.
 (See Transitional Policy Changes)

 More details are available on Grandfathered plans in the 50 or more category on this website.

 If you choose to offer your current plan, you will not be eligible for health care tax credits that could be applied toward your premium payments in 2014.
 To qualify for the health tax credits, you must purchase employee health coverage through SHOP Marketplace.

-If you choose to provide health insurance coverage in 2014, you can enroll at the SHOP Marketplace, starting October 1, 2013.
-With the delay of the online enrollment option until November 2014, you are to apply for SHOP through paper application or by calling the SHOP Hotline.
+If you choose to provide health insurance coverage in 2015, you can enroll at the online SHOP Marketplace, starting November 15, 2014.
 Work with your broker or agent to complete the enrollment process, see instructions.